Vegan chickpea and red lentil loaf

 - Place large pan over medium heat and heat 1 teaspoon oil.
 Saute onion, garlic, celery, pepper and carrots for 5-7 minutes or until onions are translucent and vegetables are becoming tender.
 Stir in spices and chopped parsley during last minute of cooking.

-- Using a blender or food processor, blend the vegetable mixture with chickpeas and only 1/2 of the lentils.
+- Using a blender or food processor, blend the vegetable mixture with chickpeas, flax mixture and only 1/2 of the lentils.
 Pulse in walnuts and oats (you may have to remove part of the mixture to a bowl first).

 - Transfer chickpea mixture to a bowl and stir in the remaining lentils.